 Section 606.170(a) requires records to be maintained of any reports of complaints of adverse reactions arising as a result of blood collection or transfusion.
 Each such report must be thoroughly investigated, and a written report, including conclusions and followup, must be prepared and maintained.
-When an investigation concludes that the product caused the transfusion reaction, copies of all such written reports must be forwarded to and maintained by the manufacturer or collecting facility.
+Section 606.170(a) also requires that when an investigation concludes that the product caused the transfusion reaction, copies of all such written reports must be forwarded to and maintained by the manufacturer or collecting facility.

-Section 610.40(g)(1) (21 CFR 610.40(g)(1)) requires an establishment to appropriately document a medical emergency for the release of human blood or blood components prior to completion of required testing.
+Section 610.40(g)(1) requires an establishment to appropriately document a medical emergency for the release of human blood or blood components prior to completion of required testing.

 In addition to the CGMP regulations in part 606, there are regulations in part 640 (21 CFR part 640) that require additional standards for certain blood and blood components as follows: Sections 640.3(a)(1), (a)(2), and (f); 640.4(a)(1) and (a)(2); 640.25(b)(4) and (c)(1); 640.27(b); 640.31(b); 640.33(b); 640.51(b); 640.53(b) and (c); 640.56(b) and (d); 640.61; 640.63(b)(3), (e)(1), and (e)(3); 640.65(b)(2); 640.66; 640.71(b)(1); 640.72; 640.73; and 640.76(a) and (b).
-The information collection requirements and estimated burdens for these regulations are included in the part 606 burden estimates, as described in tables 1 and 2 of this document.
+The information collection requirements and estimated burdens for these regulations are included in the part 606 burden estimates, as described in tables 1 and 2.

 Respondents to this collection of information are licensed and unlicensed blood establishments that collect blood and blood components, including Source Plasma and Source Leukocytes, inspected by FDA, and other transfusion services inspected by Centers for Medicare and Medicaid Services (CMS).
-Based on information received from CBER's database systems, there are approximately 81 licensed Source Plasma establishments with multiple locations and approximately 2,000 registered blood collection establishments, for an estimated total of 2,081 establishments.
-Of these establishments, approximately 696 perform plateletpheresis and leukopheresis.
-These establishments annually collect approximately 28 million units of Whole Blood and blood components, including Source Plasma and Source Leukocytes, and are required to follow FDA "lookback" procedures.
-In addition, there are another 4,980 establishments that fall under the Clinical Laboratory Improvement Amendments of 1988 (formerly referred to as facilities approved for Medicare reimbursement) that transfuse blood and blood components.
+Based on information received from CBER's database systems, there are approximately 416 licensed Source Plasma establishments with multiple locations and approximately 1,265 licensed blood collection establishments, for an estimated total of 1,681 licensed blood collection establishments.
+Also, there are an estimated total of 680 unlicensed, registered blood collection establishments for an approximate total of 2,361 collection establishments (416 +1,265 + 680 = 2,361 establishments).
+Of these establishments, approximately 990 perform plateletpheresis and leukopheresis.
+These establishments annually collect approximately 40 million units of Whole Blood and blood components, including Source Plasma and Source Leukocytes, and are required to follow FDA "lookback" procedures.
+In addition, there are another 4,961 establishments that fall under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) (Public Law 100-578) (formerly referred to as facilities approved for Medicare reimbursement) that transfuse blood and blood components.

 The following reporting and recordkeeping estimates are based on information provided by industry, CMS, and FDA experience.
-Based on information received from industry, we estimate that there are approximately 13 million donations of Source Plasma from approximately 2 million donors and approximately 15 million donations of Whole Blood, including approximately 300,000 (2 percent of 15 million) autologous donations, from approximately 8 million donors.
-Assuming each autologous donor makes an average of 2 donations, FDA estimates that there are approximately 150,000 autologous donors.
+Based on information received from industry, we estimate that there are approximately 25 million donations of Source Plasma from approximately 2 million donors and approximately 15 million donations of Whole Blood, including approximately 225,000 (approximately 1.5 percent of 15 million) autologous donations, from approximately 10.9 million donors.
+Assuming each autologous donor makes an average of 2 donations, FDA estimates that there are approximately 112,500 autologous donors.

-FDA estimates that approximately 5 percent (12,000) of the 240,000 donations that are donated specifically for the use of an identified recipient would be tested under the dedicated donors' testing provisions in
+FDA estimates that approximately 5 percent (3,600 of the 72,000 donations that are donated specifically for the use of an identified recipient would be tested under the dedicated donors' testing provisions in § 610.40(c)(1)(ii).